increase conversions on your website

 Ensure Every Page Has a Purpose

 A website full of unnecessary pages creates clutter and weakens your messaging.
-If visitors don’t immediately understand why a page exists or how it benefits them, they’re more likely to leave.
+If visitors do not immediately understand why a page exists or how it helps them, they are more likely to leave.

 Each page should have a clear goal-educating visitors, selling a product, or capturing leads.
-If a page doesn’t drive conversions or contribute to the user journey, it should be reworked or removed.
-A focused, streamlined site keeps visitors engaged and moving toward a purchase or inquiry.
+If a page does not drive conversions or move the user journey forward, rework it or remove it.
+A focused site keeps visitors engaged and heading toward a purchase or enquiry.

 63